oceanthunder/Zerobrine/README.md

 npm start
 ```

 That’s it.
-The bot should connect to your Minecraft server (default is localhost:25565, you can change it in bot.js's host and port).
+Zerobrine should now connect to your Minecraft server (default is localhost:25565, you can change it in bot.js's host and port).